JuliaAI/MLJ.jl/docs/src/about_mlj.md

 * Extensible [tuning
   interface](https://github.com/JuliaAI/MLJTuning.jl),
-  to support the growing number of optimization strategies, designed to play well with the model composition.
+  to support a growing number of optimization strategies, and designed to play well with model composition.

 * Options to accelerate model evaluation and tuning with multithreading and/or distributed processing.